 .

 Thank You from History Channel program "Hands on History; Bullets."

-In the past year I have contributed information and photographs to the History Channel for programs on Hands on History, Production of Bullets and another on Sharpshooters.
+In the past several years I have contributed information and photographs to the History Channel for programs on Hands on History, Production of Bullets and another on Sharpshooters.
 I have also contributed information and pictures for a book to be published this fall on Sporting Memorabilia being put together by SoldUSA Auctions.
 I also provided pictures and information for the NRA magazine Outlook, May, 2006 issue.
 The magazine is devoted to NRA women.
 I have also provided photographs for Sporting Magazine for an article on Fred Gilbert.
+I also provided all the information for 3 articles in Trapshooting USA in 2012 and another in 2013.
+In 2012 and 2013 I also contributed much information and many photographs for 4 different articles in Trapshooting USA, a national trapshooting magazine.

+.